dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/help-button.md

 ---
 title: 'HelpButton'
-description: 'A help button with custom semantics, helping screen readers determine the meaning of that button'
+description: 'A help button with custom semantics, helping screen readers determine the meaning of that button.'
 showTabs: true
 ---